decidim/decidim/docs/checklist.md

 1. Choose a **domain** for your application.
 Some typical names involve "Participation" or "Decision" conjugations.

 1. Choose which **languages** do you want for your application.
-In case that your language isn't supported you should translate it on [Crowdin](https://crowdin.com/).
+In case that your language isn't supported you should translate it on [Crowdin](https://crowdin.com/project/decidim).

 1. Customize the **look and feel** (colors, pictures, fonts, etc).

 1. Configure **SSL**.
-We recommend using at least [Let's Encrypt](https://letsencrypt.org/) for a minimun security.
+We recommend using at least [Let's Encrypt](https://letsencrypt.org/) for a minimum security.

 1. Configure your **SMTP** server.